 Burning Man is an incredibly intense experience.
 You’ll be venturing into the Black Rock Desert where there are frequent dust storms.
 Your body and everything you own will be covered in the alkaline playa dust, all of the time.
-You will get bloody noses daily, your feet will get dry and crack, you’ll be kept awake all night by thumping rave music.
+You will get bloody noses daily, your feet will get dry and crack, and you’ll be kept awake all night by thumping rave music.

 You won’t really need money once you arrive at Burning Man as it runs on a culture of gifting.
-However you should bring enough cash to restock your cooler with ice every 24-48 hours.
+However, you should bring enough cash to restock your cooler with ice every 24-48 hours.
 Ice costs $3 for a 7-pound bag of crushed ice or a 10-pound solid block of ice.

-The only other thing you can buy at Burning Man is coffee and it’s much easier to just make coffee in your own camp than to stand in line for a cup of coffee at center camp.
+The only other thing you can buy at Burning Man is coffee and it’s much easier to just make coffee in your own camp than to stand in line for a cup of coffee at the center camp.

 Two Gallons of Water Per Person Per Day